-FBI crime data shows that violent crime has been dropping consistently throughout the country.
-The number of crimes committed everywhere continues to drop.
-As long as you stay aware of your surroundings, you will generally be safe in most places.
+FBI crime data shows that violent crime has been dropping consistently throughout the country, and overall, the number of crimes committed continues to decline.
+Crime rates in Wyoming are generally low compared to national averages.
+By staying aware of your surroundings, you can remain safe in most areas.

 Obviously, not everywhere is the same.
-Even just looking at Wyoming’s crime rate, different areas will have various crime levels, other types of crime, and even different reporting standards from local law enforcement agencies.
+Even just looking at Crime Rates in Wyoming, different areas will have various crime levels, other types of crime, and even different reporting standards from local law enforcement agencies.

 Wyoming Compared to National Averages

-Wyoming violent crime rates are among the lowest in the country.
+Crime rates in Wyoming, especially violent crime rates, are among the lowest in the country.
 In 2022, Wyoming ranked 46th in violent crime rate, at 201.9 per 100,000, a five-year low and down from 223.8 in 2021.
 Maine has the lowest violent crime rate of any US state.
 Wyoming is safer than neighboring Utah and Colorado by a good amount.

 Aggravated assault makes up the majority of violent crimes in every state, and according to crime statistics, Wyoming is consistent, at 46th in the nation, with 128.7 per 100,000 residents.
 Wyoming stays low across all violent crimes.

-In 2023, Wyoming’s property crime rate was 1469.9 per 100,000 inhabitants, which left Wyoming ranked 41st in property crime.
-Most of these property crimes are larceny, such as shoplifting; motor vehicle theft trails far behind.
-From 2023 to 2024, property crime in Wyoming fell dramatically.
+In 2023, Wyoming’s property crime rate was 1,469.9 per 100,000 inhabitants, which left Wyoming ranked 41st in property crime.
+Most of these property crimes are larceny, such as shoplifting, while motor vehicle theft trails far behind.
+From 2023 to 2024, crime rates in Wyoming fell dramatically, reflecting an overall improvement in safety.
+Keeping track of crime rates in Wyoming helps residents stay informed and take steps to protect their homes and communities.

 Jackson and Laramie rank among the safest cities in Wyoming.
 Riverton is the most dangerous city in Wyoming, followed by Cheyenne and Casper.
 It is certainly worth mentioning that these numbers are relative, and despite Riverton having the highest Wyoming crime rates, it’s right around average for the country.